—The Isley Brothers, “Who’s That Lady?”

 “No. In this universe, it’s the first coming.
 Paulicism is based on a false messiah, St. Paul, who creates the religion based on a bunch of memes that were floating around the Middle East back then.
 I figure Paulicism is pretty close to Catholicism, just no Jesus.
 Paul either fabricated some other messiah figure, or chose himself.
 Since there’s obviously crucifixion, I’m thinking Paul is still telling the story of another guy who got condemned, but it might have been him.
 I’m not sure which way to go with that.
 I’m expecting many of the same parables and scriptures get written.
 That way I can quote them as necessary.”

 “So, OK.
-That’s interesting, the business of there not having been a true Messiah at the time of Christ, and I like your idea of Paul making up the religion out of whole cloth from ancient messianic myths.
+That’s interesting, the business of there not having been a true Messiah at the time of Christ, and I like your idea of Paul making the religion up from whole cloth from ancient messianic myths.
 I’d like to see you expand on the creation of Paulicism.
 Just love the name, by the way.”

 “Yeah, I could do that, probably will.
 But where is this story going?
 That’s what I can’t figure.
 Does the rich modern Jesus still get crucified?”